 How is the vaccine given?

 The vaccine will be given as a needle in your upper arm.
-You’ll need 2 doses given approximately 1 month apart.
-Pfizer is given 3 or more weeks later.
-Moderna is given 4 or more weeks later.
+You’ll need 2 doses given approximately 8 weeks apart.

 Getting your 2nd dose ensures the vaccine is most effective.

-What can I expect after I get vaccinated?
+What can you expect after you get vaccinated?

 Where should you go to find reliable information?

 When you look for information online, make sure it’s from a trusted source.
 The federal or the Yukon government health websites are examples of sources you can trust.
 Your health-care provider is another trusted source.
 Do not hesitate to ask them your questions.